Matthew Selt: 2012–13 season

 At the start of the 2012–13 season Selt reached the quarter-finals of the Australian Goldfields Open for the second consecutive season.
-He beat Thepchaiya Un-Nooh and Jamie Jones in qualifying and once in Australia he came back from 0–2 and 3–4 down to knock out the defending champion Stuart Bingham 5–4.
+He beat Thepchaiya Un-Nooh and Jamie Jones in qualifying, and once he reached Australia he came back from 0–2 and 3–4 down to knock out the defending champion Stuart Bingham 5–4.
 He then defeated Ryan Day 5–3, before losing to Barry Hawkins by the same scoreline in the quarters.
 Selt struggled after this as he couldn't qualify for eight successive ranking events and only won three matches all year in the eight minor-ranking Players Tour Championship events he entered to finish a lowly 104th on the Order of Merit.

 He rediscovered his form in World Championship Qualifying by seeing off Thanawat Thirapongpaiboon 10–8 to be just one match away from reaching the opening round of the tournament for the first time.
 Selt played 1997 champion Ken Doherty and at 9–4 ahead he looked to be heading to the Crucible with ease.
 However, Doherty came back to trail 7–9, and when Selt lost the next frame from a position of 55–0 ahead all the momentum was with the Irishman.
 The match went into a deciding frame with Selt again building a 55–0 lead and this time hanging on to seal his place in the first round, where he met world number one Mark Selby, losing 4–10.
 He ended the campaign where he started it, ranked world number 44.